Shaolin Afronauts: Ross McHenry

 The National Live Music Awards (NLMAs) are a broad recognition of Australia's diverse live industry, celebrating the success of the Australian live scene.
 The awards commenced in 2016.
 In 2016, Henry was nominated as Live Bassist of the Year.

 Dylan Marshall / Didier Kumalo

 Composer and guitarist Dylan Marshall hails from Cape Town, South Africa, where he was inspired by local pioneers of jazz such as Abdullah Ibrahim and Chris McGregor, as well as other African musicians, including Bembeya Jazz National, OK Jazz, and Super Biton de Ségou.
 His musical influences also include 80s electro-funk, 70s jazz-rock and hip hop music.
 In 2017, he formed a five-piece band called Didier Kumalo, which pays tribute to some of the classic African jazz ensembles, but influenced by contemporary musical techniques and styles, including electronic and acoustic.
 Didier Kumalo is scheduled to play at WOMADelaide in March 2023.

+Adam Page

+Adam Page is a multi-instrumentalist, composer, music educator, and record producer, who has collaborated with both local and international musicians and orchestras.

+In 2025 he is collaborating with the Australian Dance Theatre on a work celebrating the company's 60th anniversary, called A Quiet Language.

+Page has won the following awards: